Free & Cheap Summer Camps for NYC Kids

 Camp G.O.A.L.S. for Girls – 8th & 9th graders

-G.O.A.L.S. stands for Greater Opportunities Advancing Leadership and Science so if you know a girl who's really into STEM (science, technology engineering and mathematics) subjects, listen up.
+G.O.A.L.S. stands for Greater Opportunities Advancing Leadership and Science so if you know a girl who's really into STEM (science, technology, engineering and mathematics) subjects, listen up.
 If she's currently in eighth or ninth grades and goes to school in NYC, she's eligible to apply for this no-cost camp at the Intrepid Sea, Air & Space Museum.
-From Monday, July 7-Saturday, August 16, participants will do field studies, workshops and hands-on STEM activities.
-Only 50 kids are accepted into this highly-competitive camp, and applications are due Friday, March 14.
+From Monday, July 6-Saturday, August 15, participants will do field studies, workshops and hands-on STEM activities.
+Only 50 kids are accepted into this highly-competitive camp, and applications are due Thursday, March 16.
 Teacher recommendations and an interview are also required.

 College Summer Program in Mathematical Problem Solving – 7th graders

 This FREE summer sleepaway math camp is aimed at low-income NYC kids.
 Seventh-graders who are fascinated by math spend three weeks with top instructors, solving problems and learning skills not generally covered in middle school, like number theory and computer programming.
 Other activities include sports, field trips and games.
-In order to be eligible to attend, students must have just completed seventh grade this year, live in New York City and go to a public school in which at least 75% of the students receive free lunch.
-Teacher recommendation and an in-person interview are also required.
+To be eligible, students must have just completed seventh grade, live in New York City and go to a public school in which at least 75 percent of students receive free lunch.
+Teacher recommendations and an in-person interview are also required.
 About 200 students apply for 80 spots, and free transportation is provided to and from the two program campuses, Bard College in Annandale-on-Hudson and Siena College in Loudonville, NY.
-Dates for 2014 are Sunday, July 6-Sunday, July 27.
-Email email@example.com for more info.
+Dates for 2015 are Sunday, July 5-Sunday, July 26.
+Email firstname.lastname@example.org for more info.

 Girls Who Code – 10th & 11th graders

 These days, it's almost a requirement that kids learn to code.
 If you have a daughter in high school, this seven-week summer immersion program can help.
-Participants will go on field trips and take classes in robotics, website and app design, and meets industry pros.
-Applications are due by Wednesday, March 5 and only 20 kids are accepted.
+Participants will go on field trips and take classes in robotics, website and app design and meet industry pros.
+Unfortunately, the deadline for 2015 has already passed, but check the Girls Who Code site in mid-January for the 2016 details.

 Wingspan Arts Summer Theater Conservatory – 5th to 11th graders

 This program offers high-quality stage training for middle and high schoolers, and theater classes for younger children.
 The day is split between rehearsals and classes with breaks for outdoor play, quiet games and lunch.
 Wingspan's summer theater conservatory is a FREE program for students in grades 5 to 11.
-It's by audition only and unfortunately the 2014 deadline has already passed (that's why we mentioned the due date in a news post back in December).
+It's by audition only and unfortunately the 2015 deadline has already passed.
 If you missed it, plan ahead for next year—applications are usually due in mid-January.
-Wingspan also has a program for elementary-age children that doesn't require an audition and usually costs around $1,000 for a two-week session.
-2014 info should be posted on the website any day now.
+Wingspan also has a program for elementary-age children that doesn't require an audition and costs around $600/week with discounts for multi-week registrations.

 Louis Jonas Foundation Camp Rising Sun – High-school students

-Unfortunately, as we mentioned in the same news post, the deadline to apply for this summer was February 2.
+Unfortunately, the deadline to apply for this summer was February 1.
 However, this is an amazing sleepaway camp that you should put on your radar for the future.
 The foundation operates an international leadership program and selects teens based on character, potential and promise.
 Every summer, a diverse group of gifted and motivated young people from all over the world participate in the seven-week program, which promotes personal growth, leadership and intercultural understanding.
 All attendees receive full scholarships (including travel) and come from more than 30 countries.
-At both the boys' camp in Rhinebeck, NY and a girls' camp in Clinton Corners, NY, participants sleep in tents and follow an experiential learning program.
+At both the boys' camp in Rhinebeck, NY, and a girls' camp in Clinton Corners, NY, participants sleep in tents and follow an experiential learning program.
 All attendees become members of the alumni network, which consists of 5,000 people from more than 90 countries, including business, academic, political and humanitarian leaders who work together to create positive change around the world.
-It is truly a life altering experience.
+It is truly a life-altering experience.
 As you can imagine, it's quite competitive!

 Inexpensive Day & Sleepaway Camps

 We realize that everyone has their own definition of what constitutes inexpensive.
-The camps below range from $25 for the entire summer up to $400 per week, with many prices in between.
+The camps below range from $25 for the entire summer up to $400 per week for day camps, with many prices in between.

 NYC Parks Experience Summer Day Camp – Ages 6-13

-The Parks Department runs 11 day camps at recreation centers citywide that feature arts and crafts, sports, computers, field trips and more.
-The program runs Monday, July 7-Friday, August 22 and the cost for the entire seven weeks is $500.
-To vie for a spot, enter the online lottery from Friday, March 7 at 9am through Saturday, March 16.
-Some centers will also offer in-person registration during designated hours.
-Unfortunately, it looks like the Parks Department has discontinued its other bargain camp, the Junior Rangers Day Camp, which was operated by the Urban Park Rangers.
+The Parks Department runs day camps at recreation centers citywide that feature arts and crafts, sports, computers, field trips and more.
+The program runs Monday, July 6-Friday, August 21 and the cost for the entire seven weeks is $500.
+To vie for a spot, enter the online lottery from Friday, March 6 through Sunday, March 15.
+Unfortunately, the Parks Department has discontinued its other bargain camp, the Junior Rangers Day Camp, which was operated by the Urban Park Rangers.

 The Children's Aid Society – Ages 3-14